 Catherine’s tips on the application process and the first few days on the job:

 ‘Firstly, make your CV stand out by demonstrating your achievements and relevant work experience.
-Your CV cannot have any spelling and grammar mistakes in it, it’s as simple as that (more tips on how to write the ultimate CV).
+Your CV cannot have any spelling and grammar mistakes in it, it’s as simple as that.

 ‘In the application stage it’s crucial you dress professionally, show confidence (not arrogance) and build rapport with the interviewers, avoid talking too much or too little, you need a good balance.
 Don’t show a lack of commitment or a lack of knowledge about the profession – you should be committed and have researched well if you are applying for one of the Big Four.